Your Content Anywhere Explorable in One Place

 Download the agent using the top-right menu under your e-mail address in VidiXplore.
 There is a Windows version and a MacOS version.

 We could see in the Dropbox video that the imported files ended up in the root for that particular user, and then we could add them to our project collection.
-In part 2 we will take a more in-depth look at collections and permissions, see where all our imported files ended up, and how we can move them to where they belong.
-We will also explain the CloudCopy concept, and look at how we can archive items after we are finished with them.
+In episode 2 we will see where all the imported files ended up, and how we can move them to where they belong, as well as take a more in-depth look at collections and permissions.